Indian court revokes ban on Uber in New Delhi

 The December incident had led to widespread outrage against online taxi companies that were primarily using mobile technology to connect drivers with passengers, but did not have proper government registrations or safety checks in place.

-Uber briefly halted operations in New Delhi in December, but resumed services in January after applying for a radio taxi licence despite a state ban.
-(Reporting by Suchitra Mohanty and Aditya Kalra; Editing by Douglas Busvine and Keith Weir)
+Uber briefly halted operations in New Delhi in December, but resumed services in January after applying for a radio taxi license despite a state ban.

+Reporting by Suchitra Mohanty and Aditya Kalra; Editing by Douglas Busvine and Keith Weir